smenjas/software-engineering-notes/donald-knuth-all-questions-answered.md

 dessert.
 I knew that if I kept that for last, it would keep me going through all the other papers.
 So here I have this, finally, though I'm closing the door on papers I've been writing.
 From now on I don't write any more papers.
-I add to "Art of Computer Programming".
+I add to *Art of Computer Programming*.
 There are 17 chapters in that book of papers that were never before public.
 Two of those chapters I wrote last year on topics which you might say are low hanging fruit.
 In one case it was about [knight's tours](https://en.wikipedia.org/wiki/Knight%27s_tour).
 I call it long